Dropout

 (mobility) and frequent changes in the level of services received

-have been associated with increased likelihood of dropout (Edgar,
+have been associated with increased likelihood of dropout (Wagner, 1995).

-Why do some at-risk students choose to stay in school?
+Why do many at-risk students choose to stay in school?

 Few studies have been conducted on students’ reasons for